 Your role is to declutter the minds of your salespeople.
 Make their lives simple.
 Hitting a golf ball is about getting the club to meet the ball.
 Catching a football is about focusing on the little X at the end of the football.
-And just like in sports, our goal is to simplify the process for our people in order to allow them to succeed.
+And just like in sports, our goal is to simplify the process for our sales team in order to prevent underperformance and allow them to succeed.

 Give your team only what they need, nothing more.
 Ask them for the minimum, not everything that you would like to know.
 Focus their territory on clients or on geography that take away clutter.
 Streamline their roles and responsibilities so that they are focused on getting new business, rather than making them take care of everything.
-Give them a sales process that is easy to follow.
+If your sales team is underperforming, you need to reflect and make sure you have given them a sales process that is easy to follow.

 When you eliminate the reasons for the excuses, there isn’t much left to think about except growing sales.
 So if you are good at complex but terrible at simple, find yourself an expert in decluttering the minds and responsibilities of a sales team.
 The benefits will be clear.

 If you truly want to help your sales team that's underperforming, make sure you are not the reason.
 Call a Lushin coach today to start making the right change in your organization.